maggie0106/Graph-CNN-in-3D-Point-Cloud-Classification/README.md

 https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip
 ```
 ## Model
-You choose between two models using different pooling scheme including global pooling and multi-resolution pooling.
+You can choose between two models using different pooling scheme including global pooling and multi-resolution pooling.
+And two training schemes have been provided to alleviate the unbalanced data, please change the batchWeight line in the model.py accordingly.
 * global pooling: no subsampling process, only aims at picking the global features.
 * multi-resolution pooling: doing subsampling after each convolutional layer to shrink the graph dimension by farthest subsampling a subset of centroid points and preform max-pooling on each cluter formed by the nearest neighbor around each point in the subset.